For Your Attention

 Re NSCP for 2019 and onwards.
 The funding for next year and beyond continues to make its way slowly forward toward the states and then to schools.
 We are tracking its progress and will keep you informed as we have more and more clarity about its distribution to schools and what that will mean for 2019 and beyond.

-SMG Regional Managers together with Angela Jolly our Executive Director and Peter Skurray our Chaplaincy Services Manager will be calling or visiting one of you as a representative of your Support Group, in August and September, to ask you some strategic questions in order to truly understand what you need in the renewed partnership with SMG into 2019 and beyond.
+SMG Regional Managers together with Angela Jolly our Executive Director and Peter Skurray our Chaplaincy Services Manager will be calling or visiting one of you as a representative of your Support Group, in August and September, (and we’ll continue till we’ve spoken to you all) to ask you some strategic questions in order to truly understand what you need in the renewed partnership with SMG into 2019 and beyond.
 The collated results of these interviews, will inform the formation of the Ministry Memorandum 2019- 2022.
-Some of the questions we'll be asking are:
+Some of the questions we're asking are:

 1) How important is school chaplaincy to you personally?
 To your church/support group?